What am I passionate about?

 In 1984, Dr. Fisher opened Pet Care Veterinary Hospital, starting with the help of one receptionist and one assistant.
-His obvious love of animals, sincere compassion, and strong work ethic has helped Pet Care grow to a 5-doctor, 25-employee facility.
+His obvious love of animals, sincere compassion, and strong work ethic has helped Pet Care grow to a 7-doctor, 35+ employee facility.
 His special interests include exotic animal medicine, cytology, surgery, and educating clients and budding veterinarians.
-Senior veterinary students come from around the United States to spend several weeks of their senior year at Pet Care, observing and learning from the hospital’s five talented doctors.
+Senior veterinary students come from around the United States to spend several weeks of their senior year at Pet Care, observing and learning from the hospital’s seven talented doctors.

 Thank you to everyone.
 I already thought Dr. Bean was an amazing vet when he sat on the floor with my kitties to do their exams, now I realize he cares about his patients on ALL levels, as well as their parents.
 I highly recommend this office.